Kayseri: Ancient history

 As Mazaca (Μάζακα), the city served as the residence of the kings of Cappadocia.
 In ancient times, it was on the crossroads of the trade routes from Sinope to the Euphrates and from the Persian Royal Road that extended from Sardis to Susa during the 200+ years of Achaemenid Persian rule.
 In Roman times, a similar route from Ephesus to the East also crossed the city.

-St Basil, one of the Cappadocian Fathers, established a large monastic complex, the Basileiad, in Caesarea Mazaca in the 4th century.
+In Late Antiquity, the city may have contained a population of around 50,000 inhabitants and it was the highest ranked diocese up to the council of Chalcedon.
 Nothing remains of it today.

+Basil of Caesarea, one of the Cappadocian Fathers, established a large complex containing charitable institutions, a monastery and churches, the Basiliad, in Caesarea Mazaca in the fourth century.
+Nothing remains of it today.

+The city was also situated on the main pilgrimage route from Constantinople to the Holy Land and had several shrines dedicated to local saints, such as St Mamas, St Merkourious and Basil of Caesarea, which continued to be venerated by the local population into the 17th century.
+The city was occupied by the Sassanids in 611/12 in the last war between the Byzantines and the Sassanids and became the headquarter of emperor Heraclius.

-The city stood on a low spur on the north side of Mount Erciyes (Mount Argaeus in ancient times).
+The city stood on a low spur on the north side of Mount Erciyes (Mount Argaeus in antiquity).
 Very few traces of the ancient site now survive.

-For more on the Roman and Byzantine eras see Caesarea (Mazaca).

-Islamic era
+Medieval history

+From the mid-seventh century onwards, Arab attacks on Cappadocia and Caesarea became common and the city was besieged several times, diminishing in population and resources consequently.
+The Arab general, and later the first Umayyad Caliph, Muawiyah invaded Cappadocia and took Caesarea from the Byzantines temporarily in 647.
+By the mid-eight century, the area between Caesarea and Melitene was a no-mans land.